 Please sign up to get regular updates about this project.
 If you would like to receive updates via text messages, please provide your mobile phone number.
 (Message and data rates may apply).
 This information will only be used by Cal Water and our partners to communicate with you about the Palos Verdes Peninsula Water Reliability Project.
-Cal Water will only use your information to communicate with you about this project.

 In 2018, California Water Service will begin an important project to improve the drinking water service to the residents and businesses on the Palos Verdes Peninsula.
 The project will replace the existing drinking water pipeline and add a second water pipeline — a much-needed upgrade to the Peninsula’s infrastructure that will preserve quality of life and drinking water service reliability.
 View the route of the project.

 Cal Water is managing the project with both a sense of responsibility and transparency and will be working closely with the City of Rolling Hills Estates in addition to other public officials and agencies to reduce traffic, environmental, and cultural impacts.
 We are committed to communicating closely with homeowners, HOAs, schools, equestrian organizations, and other community stakeholders to keep everyone informed of what we are doing, when we’re doing it, and why.

 Did You Know?
 Most of the PV Peninsula is served by one drinking water pipeline that is nearly 60 years old, and a single pumping mechanism that circulates water to the area’s hilly terrain.
 This project will help guard against the significant risks of prolonged drinking water service outages caused by an aging infrastructure and natural disasters — ensuring the Peninsula is better prepared for the future.